-C. Clear and Objective Tree Canopy Planting Standards
+C. Clear and Objective Tree Planting Standards

 40% canopy coverage is the standard site canopy coverage for residential developed lots.
 In addition to the preservation of onsite trees, at least 40 percent tree canopy is required for a development site from existing trees or new tree plantings unless mitigation is provided according to MMC 16.32.042.D.
-Public right-of-way is not considered part of the development sitewill be considered offsite for the purpose of these planting standard calculations for the purposes of these calculations..
+Public right-of-way will be considered offsite for the purpose of these planting standard calculations.
 Tree species on the Oregon Noxious Weed List or Milwaukie Invasive Tree List are not to be included in the total canopy coverage calculations.
 The following is eligible for credit towards tree canopy requirements when planted or preserved in accordance with City of Milwaukie standards: